-2012 Edition Effective 1st May 2012 Editor's note: The FAI Sporting Code for Hang Gliding consists of the General Section and Section 7 combined.
+2013 Edition Effective 1st May 2013 Editor's note: The FAI Sporting Code for Hang Gliding (hang gliders and paragliders) consists of the General Section and Section 7 combined.
 In cases of doubt, consult the General Section to establish the principles before applying the specific rules which appear in this Section 7.

-Hang gliding is a sport in which both men and women participate.
+Hang gliding (hang gliding and paragliding) is a sport in which both men and women participate.
 Throughout this document the words "he", "him" or "his" are intended to apply equally to either sex unless it is specifically stated otherwise.